Neu Electrikk: Band history

 Neu Electrikk stood apart from many of the synth dominated bands of that era.
 Their inventive approach touched on many different styles and genres, including, industrial music, post-punk, new wave.
 Neu Electrikks’ influences were the Velvet Underground, Neu!, David Bowie and John Cage.

-The band consisted of Derek Morris (vocals, guitar, and lyrics), Steve Parry (guitars, electronics, keyboards, and other instruments), Steve James Sherlock (Saxophone, flute, other devices), Nick Chamberlain Hunt (bass), and Barry Deller (drums, percussion).
+The band consisted of Derek Morris (vocals, guitar, and lyrics), Steve Parry (guitars, electronics, keyboards, and other instruments), Steve James Sherlock (Saxophone, flute, other devices), Nicholas Chamberlain Hunt (bass), and Barry Deller (drums, percussion).
 Neu Electrikk released 2 single/eps on the Synethesia label - Lust of Berlin/Distractions (1979) and Cover Girl/Practically Isolate/Hand/Converse of Tapes (1980).

 Having attracted a reasonable cult following on the London post-punk music circuit BBC Radio 1 DJ John Peel regularly featured them on his show.
 Stevo Pearce founder and manager of Some Bizzare Records discovered the band via an advert in Sounds magazine and contacted the band via their distributor Rough Trade Records.
 Stevo would play Neu Electrikk during his DJ/club nights and included their records in his Sounds magazine music chart.
 The version of "Lust of Berlin" on the Some Bizzare Album is a later recording made at ARK Studios, Kingston upon Thames.